Chattahoochee River National Recreation Area | PARK AT A GLANCE

 FEES

-You can purchase a pass at the Island Ford Visitor Center (cash or credit); in advance online at Recreation.gov; or at the park using the Internet and your cell phone.
+You can purchase a pass at the Island Ford Visitor Center (credit or debit card only, no cash) or online at Recreation.gov, either in advance or at the park using the Internet and your cell phone.
 Cash is no longer accepted at the park units.
-Some units have credit card machines, but most have been shut down and are no longer working.
-If purchasing a pass at the park unit, you enter your license plate number when purchasing.
+If purchasing a day pass online, you enter your license plate number when purchasing.
 This is how the park Rangers know which vehicles are parked legally.
 Park Rangers sporadically patrol the parking lots and will issue tickets for those who have not paid.
 Keep in mind that this is an entrance fee, not a parking fee, so you need a pass even if you walk or bike into the park.
 If asked by a Ranger, you must be able to show a hard copy pass or a digital pass on your phone.

 Back to the Top